 Write the address as written above and send it the same way as any other mail.
 You can use an NZ Post mail box.
 If you use a DX mail box your mail will get to us faster(external link)

 Or file the application at your nearest district court.

 If you know that the debtor owns something specific that is valuable, you can ask the bailiff to seize it.
 You need to:

 If you want the bailiff to seize a vehicle, you should check the Personal Property Securities Register.
 It will show if a company or another person already has a financial interest in the vehicle.

 The bailiff will go to the address you put on the application form and attempt to seize the debtor’s property.
-Then you will get a letter telling you the outcome.

 If the bailiff cannot find the debtor at the address you have given, you will need to: